CodeXAcademyTechnologies/springhill-code-301n1/class-12/README.md

 In this class, we will focus on the `C` and the `D` of the `CRUD`:`CREATE` and `DELETE`.
 We will discuss how to send a POST request and save that information in a MongoDB database and a DELETE request to remove information from the database.

-## Class Outline

-- Warm-up exercise
-- Review code challenges
-- Introduction of the code challenge topic
-- Code review of lab assignment
-- Creating a resource
-- Code Demo
-- Lab Preview

-## Learning Objectives

-### Students will be able to

 #### Describe and Define

 - POST